Open Access Open Access Restricted Access Access granted Restricted Access Subscription or Fee Access

 Abstract

-AIM: To study the features of hematological indices in men over 40 years old with different types of cataract before and after surgical treatment.
+AIM: To study hematological indices in men aged >40 years with different types of cataracts before and after surgical treatment.

-MATERIAL AND METHODS: The examination groups included 25 patients (25 eyes) with opacities localized in the cortical substance of the lens, 19 (19 eyes) with total opacities, 26 (26 eyes) with nuclear opacities, 30 (30 eyes) with subcapsular opacities; of these, 43 patients (43 eyes) had initial cataract, 39 (39 eyes) — immature, 18 (18 eyes) — mature cataract.
-The control group consisted of 30 people.
-All study participants underwent a complete ophthalmologic examination and assessment of hematological indices.
-The following integral hematological indices were calculated using generally accepted formulas: lymphocyte index (lymphocytes/neutrophils); leukocyte intoxication index; neutrophil/lymphocyte ratio index; neutrophil/monocyte ratio index; lymphocyte/monocyte ratio index; lymphocyte/eosinophil ratio index; leukocyte ratio and erythrocyte sedimentation rate index.
-Statistical analysis was performed using the Statistica 10 package.
-The Kruskal–Wallis and Mann–Whitney nonparametric tests were used to assess differences in the groups.
-The critical level of statistical significance when testing scientific hypotheses was p <0.05.
+MATERIAL AND METHODS: The study included 25 (25 eyes) patients with cortical opacities, 19 (19 eyes) with total opacities, 26 (26 eyes) with nuclear opacities, and 30 (30 eyes) with subcapsular opacities.
+Of these patients, 43 (43 eyes) had incipient cataracts, 39 (39 eyes) had immature cataracts, and 18 (18 eyes) had mature cataracts.
+The control group comprised 30 individuals.
+The patients underwent complete ophthalmological examinations and hematological index evaluations.
+The following integral hematological indices were calculated according to generally accepted formulas: lymphocyte index (lymphocytes/neutrophils); leukocyte intoxication index; and neutrophil-to-lymphocyte, neutrophil-to-monocyte, lymphocyte-to-monocyte, lymphocyte-to-eosinophil, and leukocyte-to-erythrocyte sedimentation rate ratios.
+Statistical analysis was performed using the Statistica 10 software.
+The nonparametric Kruskal–Wallis and Mann–Whitney tests were used to evaluate differences between the groups.
+The significance level for testing scientific hypotheses was set at p < 0.05.

-CONCLUSION: Patients with nuclear and total cataracts have the greatest number of disturbances in the ratio of cell populations according to hematological indices, therefore they constitute a risk group for the development of complications.
+CONCLUSION: Patients with nuclear and total cataracts show the most significant abnormalities in the cell population ratio according to hematological indices, thus constituting a high-risk group for complications.

 Kazan medical journal.
 2024;105(6):936-945